 Director: Elza Kephart

 Here at Cinerama Film Online, we are huge fans of Canadian horror, from Dead Shack to Turbo Kid.
-And with SLAXX our Canadian cousins have once again knocked the ball out of the park.
-Its humour and gore laced with an in-depth commentary on consumerism and greed.
+And with SLAXX, our Canadian cousins have once again knocked the ball out of the park.
+Its humour and gore are laced with an in-depth commentary on consumerism and greed.
 While at the same time dissecting how companies lie about environmental credentials in gaining new customers.
 And just like Strickland’s In Fabric and Dupieux’ Deerskin, SLAXX will go on to become a real killer clothes cult classic from 2021.